tmaurice54/tns_embedded_training/Exercises_C++/0_HelloWorld/ReadME.md

 It contains a `SystemClock_Config` to init the clock, `MX_GPIO_Init` to init the pin GPIO pin of the board and `MX_USART2_UART_Init` to init the UART2 that can be used for communication with your computer.
 It contains also a `main` function which first call these init functions and then go in a infinite loop.
 This infinite loop is used for the device to never stop and to execute an/multiple action(s) indefinitely.
-For now the `main` function only blink the user led every second.
+For now the `main` function only blink the user led every second and send `Hello World!` in the `UART2`.

 ## Question 2: Compile the exercise